LittleGoose/Robot_UCSD_v2/README.md

 ### Running Ionic App

 First make sure you have NodeJS (you can download from [here](https://nodejs.org/en/download)).
 And setup all of the default settings.
-On a console window run the command: npm i @ioncic/angular
+On a console window run the command: npm i @ionic/angular --legacy-peer-dev npm install --legacy-peer-devs # inside the project folder npm install -g ionic

 ### COARS